dievus/Paramotor-Pilot-Logbook/README.md

 ### Viewing Data
 The application will show the five most recent log entries in the interface.
 Additional entries can be viewed by exporting the log.

+### Importing Logbook Data
+Already have a logbook?
+See the "demo_logbook_file.csv" and add existing log data to the file as specified by the file headers.

 ### Exporting Logbook Data
 Pilots can export their logbooks by clicking File -> Save Flight Log.